-Over and over there are sealing failures because of chemical erosion and swelling despite the very comprehensive and detailed knowledge about chemical resistance.2 This is due to the fact that in this area we often deal with complex processes involving several interactions which cannot be overviewed at the starting point of an application.
+Over and over there are sealing failures because of chemical degradation and swelling despite the very comprehensive and detailed knowledge about chemical resistance.
+This is due to the fact that in this area we often deal with complex processes involving several interactions which cannot be overviewed at the starting point of an application.

-The following compound ingredients have influence on the resistance to chemical erosion and swelling.3
+The following compound ingredients have influence on the resistance to chemical degradation and swelling: